simonmichael/hledger/hledger/hledger.m4.md

 **`tag:REGEX[=REGEX]`**\
 Match by tag name, and optionally also by tag value.
 (To match only by value, use `tag:.=REGEX`.)

+When querying by tag, note that:

+- Accounts also inherit the tags of their parent accounts
-Note that postings also inherit tags from their transaction, and transactions also acquire tags from their postings, when querying.
+- Postings also inherit the tags of their account and their transaction
+- Transactions also acquire the tags of their postings.

 (**`inacct:ACCTNAME`**\
 A special query term used automatically in hledger-web only: